20251570072-cmyk/apcd-keel/README.md

 | KEEL Flow | 🟡 Roadmap | Workflow RPA automation (Phase 3) |

 ## Why "KEEL"?
-Every ship has a keel — the structural backbone that holds it upright.
-Dubai automates cranes. **APCD automates the keel** — the decisions that hold everything up.
+Every ship has a keel: the structural backbone that holds it upright.
+Dubai automates cranes. **APCD automates the keel** : the decisions that hold everything up.

 ## Tech Stack
 - **Data:** Pandas, SQLite